microsoft/msquic/docs/BUILD.md

 #### Linux XDP
 Linux XDP is experimentally supported on amd64 && Ubuntu 22.04LTS.
 Commands below install dependencies and setup runtime environment.
-**<span style="color:red;">WARN: This might break your system by installing Ubuntu 24.04LTS packages.
-Do not run on production environment and need to understand the side effect </span>**
+**<span style="color:red;">WARN: This might break your system by installing Ubuntu 24.04LTS packages on ubuntu 22.04.Do not run on production environment and need to understand the side effect.
+You can workaround this prompt by `-ForceXdpInstall` </span>**
 ```sh
 $ pwsh ./scripts/prepare-machine.ps1 -UseXdp
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 WARN !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!